kozzy1/Takehome-Test/README.md

-This code is written in Python, and is executed successfully under Ubuntu 16.04 and Caffe2.
+This code is written in Python 2.7, and is executed successfully under Ubuntu 16.04 and Caffe2.

 install.sh
 ===========